 - The song must be memorized.

-- You MUST provide accompaniment on sheet music or a CD.
-The CD must be instrumental accompaniment only with no vocal tracks.
+- You MUST provide accompaniment on sheet music, or a track on CD, MP3 player, smartphone, or tablet.
+The track must be instrumental accompaniment only with no vocal tracks.
 The sheet music must be in the correct key.
 Only as a last resort may you sing a cappella (with no accompaniment).
 ChiArts will provide a pianist to accompany for those using sheet music.